Skip to content

 Short description

-• Network connectivity/congestion issues
+• Network connectivity or congestion issues

-• High CPU utilization on backend instances
+• High CPU usage on backend instances

 • Incorrect web server configurations on backend instances